sonots/frontkick/README.md

 testing ruby: 1.9.2, 1.9.3, 2.0.0;

-frontkick is a wrapper of Open3#popen3 to execute a command easily.
+Frontkick is a gem to execute a command simply.
+This is a wrapper of Open3#popen3.

 ## USAGE